DSILVA232/Dotfiles/README.md

 -It uses find and a while loop rather than a for loop so no writing to mem

+-IT has safe dupliation so no overwritten files

+-it now has a log feature where it will create a organiser_log file in whatever directory u executed this file from

 -ignores certain file extensions (only 2 atm: deb and tmp)